-How you’ll you spend your time and reward your curiosity
+How you’ll spend your time and reward your curiosity

 Zodiac cruise, kayak, hike, and walk wherever we anchor: there’s nothing passive about our expedition style.
 Our captain’s dexterity and the logistical savvy of our expedition leader allow us to get you out on frequent forays for up-close encounters with this region and its wonders.
 Head off in a Zodiac to spot rockhopper penguins along the coast, or hike across a nearly flooded plain to the face of a retreating glacier.
 Take long hikes or short walks in national parks and private parklands we access through our worldwide network of friends.
 Snap photos of the large colonies of fur seals.
 Or linger with your National Geographic photographer or your Lindblad Expeditions-National Geographic certified photo instructor to cover the landscapes, wildlife, and telling details as if you were on assignment for National Geographic magazine.

 Closed to the world for decades, save for a few soldiers at a military station, Isla de los Estados (Staten Island) is overrun with wildlife.
 See its hardy trees twisted by fierce winds—and the lighthouse anchored to the ground with sturdy cables, which was the setting and inspiration for Jules Verne’s adventure novel Lighthouse at the End of the World.
 Join us and you’ll be among the very few to not only take in the view from the lighthouse, but to hike the island’s paths, Zodiac cruise among vast kelp beds teeming with sea life, and experience a region that holds a mythic place in the collective consciousness of Argentinians.
 Conditions permitting, even visit the 1,500-year-old remnants of a settlement on the island.

 Our ships are designed to preserve your connection to the region you’re exploring even when you’re indoors.
 Features like expansive deck space for viewing, and glass-walled lounges and workout centers bring the landscapes indoors as we sail.
 And when you’re back aboard after the day’s activities you’ll find that catching the day’s Recap, reading, writing, organizing photos on your laptop, hanging out, or socializing over drinks and dinner are highly gratifying activities, too.